Insurance Basics FAQ

 • Step 3: Pick a policy that aligns with your plan.

-Here's a tip: aiming for a life cover that's 10 times your annual income is like hitting the bullseye.
+Here's a tip: Preferably aiming for a life cover that's 10 times your annual income is like hitting the bullseye.
 And you'll be surprised at how affordable these plans can be!

 How do I determine how much life insurance I need?

 Finding how much life cover do you need is like tailoring a suit.
 Start by looking at how much money your family needs every year.
-This includes, household expenses, school fees, bills etc. Next think about think about how long they would need this support — usually until children grow up or your spouse is financially independent.
+This includes, household expenses, school fees, bills etc. Next think about how long they would need this support — usually until children grow up or your spouse is financially independent.
 Now, add any loans you currently have, like a home loan or personal loan, so your family doesn’t have to struggle with repayments.
 Finally, subtract the savings and investments you already have that your family can use easily.

 The number you get is a good starting point for your life insurance cover.
 It doesn’t have to be perfect — what matters is that your family is financially protected.